zmalone/chef-web-docs/source/quickstart/chef-repo/_recap.md

   1. `recipe[magic_shell]` - via community
   1. `recipe[aliases]` - created ourselves

-We can add these recipes to our `run_list` in Part 3!
+The next step will be to add these recipes to the `run_list` of a new node in Part 3.